LimKianAn/xcluster/README.md

 ## Wrap-up

 Check out the code in this project for more details.
-Let us know if you want more of *metal-stack* and *kubebuilder*.
+Let us know if you want more *metal-stack* and *kubebuilder*.
 Special thanks go to [*Grigoriy Mikhalkin*](https://github.com/GrigoriyMikhalkin).